 On November 18, 2009, the Research Foundation of the State University of New York (SUNY) filed an action against Nektar in the United States District Court for the Northern District of New York.
 SUNY seeks to recover amounts it alleges it is owed pursuant to a technology licensing contract between Nektar and SUNY.
 We dispute SUNY's claims.
-Discovery in the matter has closed and we currently expect pre-trial motions (including Nektar's motion for summary judgment dismissing the action) to be filed in the second half of 2012.
+Discovery in the matter has closed and cross motions for summary judgment (including Nektar's motion for summary judgment dismissing the action) were filed in October 2012.
+The motions are fully briefed and are currently sub judice.
 In the event the action survives Nektar's motion, we expect that a trial would be scheduled in the first half of 2013.
 We believe that SUNY's claims are without merit.
-No reasonable estimate of the possible loss or range of loss can be made at this time and no liabilities have been recorded for this matter on our Consolidated Balance Sheets as of June 30, 2012 or December 31, 2011.
+No reasonable estimate of the possible loss or range of loss can be made at this time and no liabilities have been recorded for this matter on our Consolidated Balance Sheets as of September 30, 2012 or December 31, 2011.